+Nicholas O’Brien1, Jan Engelstaedter1, and Daniel Ortiz-Barrientos1,2

+1 The University of Queensland, School of Biological Sciences, St Lucia, QLD 4072, Australia 2 ARC Centre of Excellence of Plant Success in Nature and Agriculture

+Intro Ideas

+Paragraph 1

 Maladaptation is common in nature – most telling by most species to have ever lived being extinct.

+Paragraph 2

+Maladaptation can be caused by a variety of factors, but the end result is the same –

+Paragraph 3

-Maladaptation can be caused by a variety of factors, but the end result is the same – populations stabilise around some distance away from a ‘phenotypic optimum’ – here populations are trapped by the competing effects of drift, mutation, and selection, and the various effects of the underlying traits’ effects on genetic architecture (including additive effect size variation, linkage, pleiotropy).
-Such behavior is usually modelled through the quantitative genetics lens of stabilizing selection on polygenic traits, however the focus is on adaptation towards an optimum rather than maladaptation at some point away from it.
+populations stabilise around some distance away from a ‘phenotypic optimum’ – here populations are trapped by the competing effects of drift, mutation, and selection, and the various effects of the underlying traits’ effects on genetic architecture (including additive effect size variation, linkage, pleiotropy).

+Paragraph 3

+Such behavior is usually modelled through the quantitative genetics’ lens of stabilizing selection on polygenic traits, however the focus is on adaptation towards an optimum rather than maladaptation at some point away from it.
+Historical perspective – Lande, Bulmer, Turelli, etc.

 Following the adaptive walk towards an optimum, these models have expectations on how much genetic variance can be maintained, explaining how the population may be able to adapt to another environmental shift later on.

+Paragraph 4

 Particularly prevalent are continuum of alleles models, where QTLs have many possible alleles, with distributions of effects that differ depending on the model’s underlying assumptions: whether mutation is strong versus selection (Gaussian) or weak (HoC).

+Paragraph 5

 Whilst these models attempt to explain the dynamics of populations following adaptation, and the patterns of variation they can maintain, they hold little in the way of expectations of correlations between traits, and the effects of genetic architectures on variation.

+Paragraph 7

 Yet neither Gaussian nor HoC models can predict observed variation in natural populations.
 Perhaps this is because these models behave differently under maladaptation than the adaptive framework they both assume to exist: it surely cannot be that most populations arrive exactly at an optimum.
 It has become clear that analytical approaches towards these complex adaptive scenarios may not be possible, owing to the many fine cogs churning our maladapted biosphere.

+Paragraph 8

 To solve this problem, computational approaches have shown promise.
-Such computational models may be able to tease apart why both Gaussian and HoC models cannot explain natural variation by explaining the relative nature of adaptation versus maladaptation, how genetic architecture influences these models when populations are maladapted versus when they have reached the optimum, and how the underlying machinery (i.e. the allelic effects) behind these differences in trait variance, covariance, and adaptation is influenced by these models (and genetic architectures) under maladaptation versus adaptation.
+Such computational models might be able to tease apart why both Gaussian and HoC models cannot explain natural variation by explaining the relative nature of adaptation versus maladaptation, how genetic architecture influences these models when populations are maladapted versus when they have reached the optimum, and how the underlying machinery (i.e. the allelic effects) behind these differences in trait variance, covariance, and adaptation is influenced by these models (and genetic architectures) under maladaptation versus adaptation.

+Paragraph 9

+Here, we …

+These results have important implications for …

+Results ideas

+Figure 1 (intro): Maladaptation.
+Perhaps along the lines of Hendry’s paper in Evolutionary Applications.
+A figure that immediately gives the reader a way into the big picture.
+Also, a good place to distinguish the path towards the optimum, the maintenance around the optimum, and how genetic variability is maintained there

-Figure 1: Intro: Describe the differences between our models – HoC vs Gaussian (conceptual diagram with the differences between them)
+Figure 2 (intro): Describe the differences between our models – HoC vs Gaussian (conceptual diagram with the differences between them).
+Need to link this to maintenance of variation, but immediately highlight the problem at hand: do they say anything about how adapted populations are or can be?

 Table 1: Methods: Parameter ranges for each of my variables, sources on why they were chosen etc.